yet-another-static-site-generator/yass/docs/configuration.md

 - EndTagSeparator - any string which will be used as end mark for the templates tags.
 You may want to change it, if you want to use templates from other static site generators.
 Default value is `%}`.
+- MarkdownComment - any string which will be used as a start mark for comments in parsed markdown files.
+Default value is `--`

 <a href="#top">^ Top</a>